-- Awake tracheal intubation (FO and VL), FONA, Video-laryngoscopes (trainee is actively discouraged from using DL, unless teaching novices!), 2nd generation SADs (including intubating through this), HFNO/THRIVE, nasendoscopy and USS - ORSIM We are fortunate enough to have this FO simulator.
-Trainees are expected to spend time completing all scenarios to max endoscopy skills.
+- Awake tracheal intubation (FO and VL), eFONA (simulation, USS), Video-laryngoscopes (trainee is actively discouraged from using DL during the attachment, unless teaching novices!), 2nd generation SADs (including intubating through this), HFNO/THRIVE, nasendoscopy and USS. - ORSIM We are fortunate enough to have this FO simulator.
+Trainees are expected to spend time completing all scenarios to help develop endoscopy skills.